-For customers in our local area, we offer free collection and delivery of your photographs, slides and negatives, you only pay for the scanning.
+For customers in our local area, we offer free collection and delivery of your video tapes, you only pay for the scanning.
 We are based in Felpham, Bognor Regis but are happy for you to arrange for your photo's to be delivered to us via the postal system or courier, we will send them back to you recorded delivery, the cost of which will depend on the weight and size of your original parcel.

 For customer outside of these areas, we offer a full UK nationwide service, to see if your town is covered, please use the town directory below